WHY BIODYNAMIC FARMING?

 Although working with the dynamic and unpredictable forces of nature (as opposed to fighting against them with the use of conventional farming methods), poses its own set of challenges, it is our firm belief that biodynamic farming, allied with minimal intervention winemaking, will best enable us to achieve our goal of producing wines of vitality, which have a truly defining sense of origin.
 This decision was not based on whim or for the want of following any perceived trend, but was a decision we came to as a result of Paul Boutinot’s experience observing the development of vineyards and wines belonging to other biodynamic producers throughout the world, over a period of decades.

-Having achieved Biodiversity Champion status in 2008, which compliments and integrates many of the key principles of biodynamic farming, we then began converting a few hectares of vineyard, which upon seeing the results, quickly increased to the whole farm.
+Having achieved Biodiversity Champion status in 2008, which complements and integrates many of the key principles of biodynamic farming, we then began converting a few hectares of vineyard, which upon seeing the results, quickly increased to the whole farm.
 Conversion is now complete and in 2012 we began the official certification process.

 A BRIEF DEFINITION OF BIODYNAMIC FARMING